Thank you for taking a moment to learn about Cari Saint-Denis’ professional experience.

 “If your actions display that you are passionate about your subject area and your students sense that you truly care about them, they will respond in a positive manner!
 (This works even if the student does not care for the subject you are teaching.)”

 Like many teachers, Cari balances being a teacher, a spouse and a mom.
-Born in Anaheim, in Orange County, she enjoyed living in California and spending time in Mexico with her family as a child.
+Born in Anaheim, in Orange County, she enjoyed living in California and spending time in Mexico fishing and camping with her family as a child.

-Most of her life has been spent in Washington State where she earned her teaching degree at Seattle Pacific University.
-She earned her master’s degree in Curriculum and Instruction through Lesley College of Massachusetts.
+Most of Cari’s life has been spent in Washington State where she earned her teaching degree at Seattle Pacific University.
+Cari later earned her master’s degree in Curriculum and Instruction through Lesley College of Massachusetts.

-In her personal life, she is passionate about her family, her pets, collecting vintage items, Mediterranean cooking, travel, the art of 19th century bookbinding and salt water fishing.
+In her personal life, she is passionate about her family, her pets, collecting vintage items, Mediterranean cooking, travel, the art of 19th century bookbinding and saltwater fishing with her family.